How it works

 Building Performance – Exempt building work guidance

-You can also visit New Zealand Government Build It to use their new tool to find out if your project needs a building consent.
+You can also visit New Zealand Government - Can I Build It to use their new tool to find out if your project needs a building consent.

 All work must still comply with the Building Code.